Llantrisant–Aberthaw line: Opening and early performance

 Eventually these difficulties were resolved and on 18 September 1865 the inaugural passenger train ran.
 The train service consisted of three round trips daily, of which two continued to and from Pontypridd.
 A Sunday service of two Cowbridge to Pontypridd round trips was also provided.
 With the exception of these Sunday trains, all trains were mixed, passenger and goods.
 Rolling stock was rented from the Taff Vale Railway.
 Receipts for the first month of operation amounted to £212.

 Ystradowen station was opened in February or March 1866.
 "The Ystradowen station has recently been opened for passengers and goods."
 To relocate it away from the steep incline, it was now positioned some distance from the village it served.

-During the second half of 1865, the gross receipts of the Company had been £951, with working expenses of £703.
+During the second half of 1865, the gross receipts of the company had been £951, with working expenses of £703.
 This did not make any allowance for maintenance and renewal of the permanent way.
 It was stated that "some time must elapse before the Cowbridge Railway Company can have a disposable balance of £1,000 per annum."

-Faced with serious financial difficulties, the Cowbridge company was anxious to lease its line to the Taff Vale Railway, and proposals were submitted to the TVR in August 1866.
+Faced with serious financial difficulties, the Cowbridge Railway Company was anxious to lease its line to the Taff Vale Railway, and proposals were submitted to the TVR in August 1866.
 The Cowbridge Company would lease its railway to the TVR for 3% per annum on capital of £52,000 until 1 January 1870; then 4% for five years and then 5%.
 Receipts of £1,436 against working expenses of £973 were declared, but this did not include the £200 paid to the GWR for the use of the Ely Valley line, nor for any maintenance of the permanent way which, in the first year alone had cost £500.

 Paying £1,560 a year escalating, to lease a railway losing £237 a year escalating, was hardly attractive to the TVR, and they turned the offer down.